soler2000/RevCam/PRReadme.txt

 ```bash
 uvicorn rev_cam.app:create_app --factory --host 0.0.0.0 --port 9000
 ```
 Open `http://<pi-ip>:9000` in your browser.
-The settings page exposes a camera source dropdown—select *PiCamera2* to use the hardware camera once diagnostics report it as available.
+The settings page exposes camera source and resolution dropdowns—select *PiCamera2* to use the hardware camera and choose a resolution that fits your bandwidth and display needs once diagnostics report the device as available.

 7. Optional: enable the service on boot
 --------------------------------------